innomatics/react-perf-demo/README.md

+Demonstration project which renders some static data about cars and makes use of a memoized selector.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create CC React App](https://github.com/commoncode/create-cc-react-app).

 ## Available Scripts